JochenFM/MS3_VideoLibrary/TESTING.md

 "Image elements do not have [alt] attributes"

-- I added them
+- I added them.

-*Profile.html*

-* Performance:73
+---

+**Profile.html**

+*Performance: 95*

+following fix for:

 "Does not use passive listeners to improve scrolling performance"

-Adding 'touchstart', onTouchStart, {passive: true} to my event listener functions, as advised, threw up errors so I left it as it is.
+- Adding 'touchstart', onTouchStart, {passive: true} to my event listener functions, as advised, threw up errors so I left it as it is.

 "Image elements do not have explicit width and height"

-As I use the MaterializeCSS class="circle responsive-img", I skipped that.
+- As I use the MaterializeCSS class="circle responsive-img", I skipped that.

-* Accessibility:95
+---

+*Accessibility: 95*

+---

+*Best Practices: 87*

-* Best Practices:87 because of console errors
+- See console errors mentioned above.

+---

-* SEO: 100
+SEO: 100

-*Add_Video.html*

-* Performance.
-92
-* Accessibility:80
+---

+**Add_Video.html**

+*Performance: 92*

+---

+*Accessibility: 84*

+No immediate fix for:

 "Form elements do not have associated labels"

-That refers to the categories drop-down for which I do not see the option to add another "label for" tag so I left it.
+- That refers to the categories drop-down for which I do not see the option to add another "label for" tag so I left it.

 "Links do not have a discernible name"

-Again, in the footer
+---

+*Best Practices: 87*

-* Best Practices:93 because of console errors
+- See console errors mentioned above.
-* SEO: 89

-"Document doesn't use legible font sizes"
-- Let's check again after white etxt converted to black text, but this might concern font size only
+---

+*SEO: 95*

+Following fix for:

-"Tap targets are not sized appropriately" added margin of 8px around category validate class
+"Tap targets are not sized appropriately".ä

+- I added margin of 8px around category validate class.
-*edit_video.html*

-* Performance: 94
+"Document doesn't use legible font sizes" persists, even although I changed font-color from white to black.

+---

+**Edit_Video.html**

+*Performance: 96*

-remove unused CSS and JS
+- following removal of unused CSS and JS.

-* Accessibility: 84
+---

+*Accessibility: 84*

 "Links do not have a discernible name"

+- as above, this refers to footer.

 "Form elements do not have associated labels"
-That refers to the categories drop-down for which a label for tag is already in place and adding another one does not make sense, especially as the category field is populated with data from mongoDB.
+- That refers to the categories drop-down for which a label for tag is already in place and adding another one does not make sense, especially as the category field is populated with data from mongoDB.
-* Best Practices: 93
- issues with JS

-* SEO: 98
+---

+*Best Practices: 87*

+- See console errors mentioned above.

+---

+*SEO: 98*

+"Tap targets are not sized appropriately"

-I have a full stop under my category drop down which is not meant to be there "
+- I have a full stop under my category drop down which is not meant to be there, but I do not know where it comes from.
-Tap targets are not sized appropriately"
-Category drop down is overlaping with label text on open: need to put margin/padding

-*Library.html*

-The page loaded too slowly to finish within the time limit.
-Results may be incomplete.

-* Performance: 81
+---

+**Library.html**

+*Performance: 90*

+No immediate fix for:

-"Does not use passive listeners to improve scrolling performance"
+"Does not use passive listeners to improve scrolling performance."

 - see above

-* Accessibility:85
+---

+*Accessibility: 97*

+Following fix for:

 "Buttons do not have an accessible name"

-Added aria-label = "Center Align"
+- I added aria-label = "Center Align"

+No immediate fix for:

 "Links do not have a discernible name"

-As above, this concerns social links, but here also search and reset buttons.
+- As above, this concerns social links, but here also search and reset buttons.
 I added tooltips to them for better accessibility, but I do not know whether Lihgthouse rewards that.

+---

+*Best Practices: 87*

-* Best Practices:87 because of console errors
+ - see console errors mentioned above

-* SEO: 88
+---

+*SEO: 91*

+Following fix for:

+"Tap targets are not sized appropriately"

+- Refers to pagination links for which I now added margin and padding

+No immiedate fix for:

 "Links are not crawlable"
-This refers to two < a > tags from the {{pagination.links}} flask extension which I do not seem to be able to change
+- This refers to two < a > tags from the {{pagination.links}} flask extension which I do not seem to be able to change

-"Tap targets are not sized appropriately"

-Refers to pagination links for which I now added margin and padding
+---

-*logout.html, Login.html, register.html*
+**Logout.html, Login.html, Register.html**

-* Performance: 94
-* Accesibility: 96
+*Performance: 98*

+---

+*Accesibility: 96*

 "Links do not have a discernible name"

-* Best Practices: 87 remove browser errors
-* SEO: 100

-*add_category.html*

-* Performance: 93
-* Accessibility: 93
+---

+*Best Practices: 87*

+- see concole error mentioned above.

+---

+*SEO: 100*

+---

+**Categories.html**

+*Performance: 93*

+---

+*Accessibility: 93*

 "Links do not have a discernible name"

-* Best Practices: 87
-* SEO: 100

-*edit_category.html*

-* Performance: 93
-* Accessibility: 81
+---

+*Best Practices: 80*

+---

+*SEO: 100*

+---

+**Add_Category.html**

+*Performance: 93*

+---

+*Accessibility: 93*

 "Links do not have a discernible name"

+---

+*Best Practices: 87*

+---

+*SEO: 100*

+---

+**Edit_Category.html**

+*Performance: 98*

+---

+*Accessibility: 81*

+No immediate fix for:
+"Links do not have a discernible name"

+- see above

 "Form elements do not have associated labels"

-That refers to the categories drop-down for which a label for tag is already in place and adding another one does not make sense, especially as the category field is populated with data from mongoDB.
+- That refers to the categories drop-down for which a label for tag is already in place and adding another one does not make sense, especially as the category field is populated with data from mongoDB.

-* Best Practices: 87
-* SEO: 100

-    Lighthouse report is now as [follows]()
+*Best Practices: 87*

+- see console errors mentioned above

+---

+*SEO: 100*

+---